 The Prescott Valley Town Council is comprised of the Mayor and 6 Council Members.
 The Mayor and Council members are elected from the town at large to 4-year terms.
 To avoid having all the Council seats expire in the same year, terms are staggered with the Mayor and 2 Council Members elected at one election and the other 4 Council Members are elected 2 years later.

 Prescott Valley Mayor and Council elections are held in August of even-numbered years.
 If no candidate for an office receives a majority of the votes cast for that office in the August election, a runoff election is held in November.
 Candidates who move the run-off election are determined by the majority vote formula found in A.R.S 9-821.01(F)-taking the number of unfilled council seats multiplied by twice the number of candidates per seat.

-The next regularly scheduled election in Prescott Valley will be the Primary Election held in August 2, 2022 and General (runoff) Election in November 8, 2022 in accordance with ARS 16-204(e).
+The next regularly scheduled election in Prescott Valley will be the Primary Election held on August 6, 2024 and General (runoff) Election in November 5, 2024 in accordance with ARS 16-204(e).

 The Council, or under certain circumstances the Clerk, may also call special elections, when needed, in accordance with State Law.
 This may include elections for initiatives, referendums or recalls.
 All associated documentation for an Initiative, referendum or recall is available upon request from the Town Clerk's Office.
 Petitions must be filed in accordance with the Arizona Constitution and Arizona Revised Statutes.
 Keep in mind that the following filing deadlines apply: